zBritva/PowerBI-visuals-docs/docs/concepts/filter-api.md

 `operator` allows to use only `"In"` operator

-`values` is array of conditions, where each element of arrays represents one condition of filter and has structure:
+`values` is an array of conditions, where each element of arrays represents one condition of filter and has the following structure:

 ```typescript
 declare type TupleValueType = ITupleElementValue[];